PiSupply/JustBoom/LIRC/README.md

 # Override the defaults for the lirc-rpi module
 dtparam=gpio_in_pin=25
 ```
 in My OSMC -> Remotes
-Browse and choose the folder in which you have saved these two files
+Browse and choose the folder in which you have saved the following two files

 justboom-ir-remote-lircd.conf

 justboom-ir-remote-lircd.png

 reboot the OS